ondrejbiza/tfset/README.rst

 Usage
 ~~~~~

-Interactive Tensorflow DEMO
+tfset DEMO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check
 `MNIST\_demo.ipynb <https://github.com/ondrejba/tfset/blob/master/MNIST_demo.ipynb>`__
-for a demostration of the usage of Interactive Tensorflow in a simple
+for a demostration of the usage of tfset in a simple
 training script.

 Server
 ^^^^^^

-Import Interactive Tensorflow server.
+Import tfset server.

 ::

-    import path.to.interactive_tensorflow.server as server
+    import tfset.server as server

 Create Tensors for your hyper-parameters.